-5.4 C4 Individual Facilities/Settings Assessment
+5.3 C4 Individual Facilities/Settings Self-Assessment

 This self-assessment asked providers a series of questions that looked at the physical qualities of the setting and programmatic qualities of the setting.
-This was for all day (non-residential) and residential settings.
-The details of this self-assessment process begin on page 36.
-The assessments can be found in Appendix B and Appendix C.
+This was for all non-residential and residential settings.
+The details of this self-assessment process begin on page 35.
+The assessments can be found in Appendix C and Appendix D.